 Talking about the possibility of having dementia can be very worrying.
 If you’re worried that you might have symptoms of dementia, it's best to see your doctor.

 How will I be diagnosed?

-Getting diagnosed with dementia can help you make changes to live as well as possible and make plans for the future.
+Getting diagnosed with dementia can help you make changes to help you live as well as possible and make plans for the future.
 Here's a step-by-step guide to how dementia is usually diagnosed.

-Talk to your GP, who will find out more about you and your symptoms and how they are affecting your daily life.
+- Your doctor will talk to you about your symptoms and how they are affecting your daily life.
 A family member or friend can go with you for support, or to help you explain what's been happening.

 What if I'm diagnosed with dementia?